 It may be impossible to avoid suing the alienating parent.
 Remember that you never get another chance to make a good first impression with the alienating parent and their attorney.

+These are the required evidence in suing for parental alienation cases.
 It is very likely that your ex’s attorney has no idea what they have done.
 Therefore, it is important that you and your attorney clearly communicate with your ex’s attorney and make it very clear how extreme their client’s behavior and actions are.

-How To Involve the Court
+How to Involve the Court?

 How Does the Court Decide?

 Other excuses that will not hold up in a court of law include repeated illnesses or car issues that have interfered with scheduled visitations or parenting time.
+You can elevate the chance of winning by learning how to win the alienation parental case.

-What Are the Possible Results and/or Remedies in Court?
+What are the Possible Results and/or Remedies in Court?

 The goal of the court is going to be to reunite you with your child, not necessarily to order penalties against the alienating parent.
 Although the court has the ability to order jail time and fines against the alienating parent, this judgement is extremely rare.
 Generally, the court will award you additional visitation.